 - Toss the potatoes, oil, nigella, black pepper and salt into a large sheet pan.
 Mix well using your hands, making sure that the oil and spices are coating each potato.
 Massage the salt and spices into the potatoes for a few seconds.

-- Roast in the oven for about 30 to 40 minutes.
+- Roast in the oven for about 25 to 35 minutes.
 Stir about halfway through the cooking.
+If you're using larger potatoes, watch the cut sides as they tend to get browner faster and I would recommend stirring the potatoes every 10 minutes.